newrelic/newrelic-python-agent/PROCESS.md

         git flow release finish vA.B.C

+    You will be prompted to create a merge commit message and a git tag.
+Hitting enter and accepting the default is fine.

 9. Switch back to the ``develop`` branch and perform a merge from ``master`` back into the ``develop`` branch.

+    Confirm that you are on the `develop` branch, then run:

+        git merge master

     This is to synchronize the two branches so git doesn't keep tracking them as completely parallel paths of development with consequent strange results